-To this discontented and fastidious gentleman I ventured to recommend two or three very amiable girls I had known at Toronto and Niagara; and I told him, too, that among the beautiful and spirited girls of New-England, he might also find what would answer his purpose.
-But with regard to Englishwomen of that grade in station and education, and personal attraction, which would content him, I could not well speak; not because I knew of none who united grace of person and lively talents with capabilities of strong affection, ay, and sufficient energy of character to meet trials and endure privations; but in women, as now educated, there is a strength of local habits and attachments, a want of cheerful self-dependence, a cherished physical delicacy, a weakness of temperament,-deemed, and falsely deemed, in deference to the pride of man. essential to feminine grace and refinement,-altogether unfitting them for a life which were otherwise delightful:-the active out-of-door life in which she must share and sympathize, and the in-door occupations which in England are considered servile: for a woman who cannot perform for herself and others all household offices, has no business here.
-But when I hear some men declare that they cannot endure to see women eat, and others speak of brilliant health and strength in young girls as being rude and vulgar, with various notions of the same kind too grossly absurd and perverted even for ridicule, I cannot wonder at any nonsensical affectations I meet within my own sex; nor do otherwise than pity the mistakes and deficiencies of those who are sagely brought up with the one end and aimto get married.
-As you always used to say, "Let there be a demand for a better article, and a better article will be supplied."
+In women, as now educated, there is a strength of local habits and attachments, a want of cheerful self-dependence, a cherished physical delicacy, a weakness of temperament,-deemed, and falsely deemed, in deference to the pride of man, essential to feminine grace and refinement,-altogether unfitting them for a life which were otherwise delightful:-the active out-of-door life in which she must share and sympathise, and the inn-door occupations which in England are considered servile; for a woman who cannot perform for herself and others all household offices, has no business here.
+But when I hear some men declare that they cannot endure to see women eat, and others speak of brilliant health and strength in young girls as being rude and vulgar, with various notions of the same kind too grossly absurd and perverted even for ridicule, I cannot wonder at any nonsensical affectations I meet with in my own sex; nor can I do otherwise than pity the mistakes and deficiencies of those who are sagely brought up with the one end and aim-to get married.

-A woman, blessed with good health, a cheerful spirit, larger capabilities of reflection and action, some knowledge of herself, her own nature, and the common lot of humanity, with a plain understanding, which has been allowed to throw itself out unwarped by sickly fancies and prejudices,-such a woman would be as happy in Canada as any where in the world.
+A woman, blessed with good health, a cheerful spirit, larger sympathies, larger capabilities of reflection and action, some knowledge of herself, her own nature, and the common lot of humanity, with a plain understanding, which has been allowed to throw itself out unwarped by sickly fancies and prejudices,-such a woman would be as happy in Canada as anywhere in the world.
 A weak, frivolous, half-educated, or ill-educated woman may be as miserable in the heart of London as in the heart of the forest.
 But there her deficiencies are not so injurious, and are supplied to herself and others by the circumstances and advantages around her.